gliu2k/SAP-Datasphere/DataBuilder/Model.md

 ## 2.2.
 Graphical View

-You can directly select and deploy the remote table as the source.
+You can directly select the table from the source system and deploy it as the remote table, and then use it as the data source of the view.

 ![alt text](/DataBuilder/images/RT.png?raw=true)